Ballinamore: Annalistic references

+Don Tidey kidnapping

+In 1983, members of the Provisional IRA kidnapped Quinnsworth managing director Don Tidey, holding him captive in Derrada Woods, outside of the town.
+Garda Gary Sheehan (police officer) and Private Patrick Kelly were murdered during a rescue attempt.
+Historians believe local Sinn Féin politician John Joe McGirl assisted the kidnappers in holding Tidey at the location.

 Notable features

 The local Church of Ireland church is the oldest building in Ballinamore in the 1780s from the ruins of the local Roman Catholic Church (St Patrick's) demolished during the reformation and penal laws.

 The nearby Ballinamore Estate was granted to the Ormsby family in 1677.
 Elizabethan settlers located at first in County Sligo, from where they spread into Counties Mayo, Roscommon and Galway.
 The Ballinamore branch were descended from the Ormsby of Comyn or Cummin in County Sligo.

-There is a monument to the IRA Chief of Staff, TD, and local councillor John Joe McGirl on the bridge crossing the Shannon-Erne Waterway.
+There is a monument to the IRA Chief of Staff, TD, and local councillor John Joe McGirl on an island on the Shannon-Erne Waterway.

 Sport

 Ballinamore Seán O'Heslin's GAA are the local Gaelic games club.

 Popular culture

 Christy Moore released a song called The Ballad of Ballinamore in 1984, giving the writing credits to Fintan Vallely.
 Later compilations have referred to the song as simply Ballinamore.
 The song was a parody of an earlier Irish rebel song called The Man from the Daily Mail.
 It was written after an RTÉ investigation in the Ballinamore area for evidence of the abducted racehorse Shergar (believed to be abducted by the Provisional IRA) found several locals refusing to say anything other than "no comment".